Your Rights After an Arrest in Dallas County: Everything You Need to Know (Step-by-Step)

 5) Your Right to a Magistrate Hearing (Initial Appearance)

-Most people arrested in Dallas County will have a magistrate hearing shortly after arrest—often within 48 hours (Texas CCP Art.
+Most people arrested in Dallas County will have a magistrate hearing shortly after arrest, often within about 48 hours, although the law requires only that it occur without unnecessary delay (Texas CCP Art.
 15.17).

 At the hearing, the judge typically:

-This is not a trial, but it can affect your freedom and the next steps of your case.
+This is not a trial, and guilt or innocence will not be determined.
+However, magistration can affect your freedom and the next steps of your case.

 Related: Navigating your first court appearance